vPeteWalker/leap_addon_bootcamp/onpremleap1_setup/onpremleap1_setup.rst

 Nutanix AOS 5.17 offer significant enhancements to Leap for on-premises failover operations, including support for execution of guest scripts and synchronous replication with AHV.

-**In this lab you deploy a multi-tier application, protect your VMs, build a Recovery Plan for runbook automation, and perform a failover operation to another Nutanix cluster.**
+In this lab you will:

+- Deploy a multi-tier application
+- Protect your VMs with a Protection Policy
+- Build a Recovery Plan for runbook automation
+- Use the Fiesta application to create a first store
+- Perform a failover to a physical Nutanix cluster
+- Access the Fiesta application to ensure changes were retained
+- Use the Fiesta application to create a second store
+- Perform a failback from a physical Nutanix cluster
+- Access the Fiesta application to ensure changes were retained

 Leap Requirements
 +++++++++++++++++